andrewdavidmackenzie/pongcast/DESIGN.md

 - Loss of a Player (connection to a client) - forfeits the game if in play

 ##Objects and calls
-Court
+* Court
-	Enter(Player)   - request to enter the court, supplying your player object -> If successful, player will get given a paddle via Player.givePaddle(Paddle)
+ - Enter(Player)   - request to enter the court, supplying your player object -> If successful, player will get given a paddle via Player.givePaddle(Paddle)

-	Leave(Player) TODO
+ - Leave(Player) - player leaves the court and they will forfeit nany game in progress

-Player must implement this method
+* Player must implement these method
-	updatePaddle
+  - updatePaddle
 	-> In this method it should request to move it's paddle using Paddle.move(distance)
 		Paddle.moveUp()
 		Paddle.moveDown()
 		Paddle.stop()
+  - gameOver(won)
+        -> called when the game is over and won is a boolean that tells you whether you won or lost.